Rawrshak/Asset-Frameworks/Drafts/Static3dObjectAssetMetadata.md

             "type": "string",
             "description": "platform refers to the operating system that the game is on.
 Values include android, ios, windows, and webgl."
         },
+        "renderPipeline": {
+            "type": "string",
+            "description": "renderPipeline refers to the specific rendering pipeline that is set for a game engine. values on this include brp (built-in render pipeline), urp (universal render pipeline), or hdrp (high-definition render pipeline)."
+        },
         "fidelity": {
             "type": "string",
             "description": "fidelity refers to the asset's quality, ease of download, and ease of loading.
 Values include low, medium, and high."